SenseLogic/PENDOWN/README.md

 A tag without definition is removed.

-New tags can be created in the same way.
+New tags are created in the same way.

 ```
 {{^!%%% <progress max="100"$></progress>\}}

 Progress : %%%^&value="40"\
 ```

-Those tags are identified in their definition order, before any predefined tags.

 The same tag can be used to open or close a block, by defining it several times.